Dave Ramsey, the leader in debt freedom Financial Peace University has created Dave Ramsey’s 7 baby steps to get out of debt and build wealth.

 Baby Step 3: Save 3–6 Months of Expenses in a Fully Funded Emergency Fund

-After the debt is completely paid off and you do your debt-free scream (privately, on Facebook, in your yard, or you travel to the Dave Ramsey show), its time to build up that emergency fund in Baby Step 3.
+After the debt is completely paid off and you do your debt-free scream (privately, on Facebook, in your yard, or you travel to the Dave Ramsey show), it is time to build up that emergency fund in Baby Step 3 for those unexpected expenses or if you faced something like job loss.

-I lean more toward the six months for my security, but this will depend on your thoughts and feelings.
+I lean more toward the six months’ worth for my security, but this will depend on your thoughts and feelings.

-Because you went through all of your expenses and cut everything that you could in order t get out of debt, you should have a good idea of how much your costs are.
-Its time to do some quick math and come up with a plan.
+Because you went through all of your expenses and cut everything that you could to get out of debt, you should have a good idea of how much your costs are.
+It’s time to do some quick math and devise a plan.

-Now, take that same drive and motivation and get that emergency fund fueled so you can move on to baby step 4.
+Now, take that same drive and motivation and fuel that emergency fund so you can move on to baby step 4.

 Baby step 3b: Save for a house

-If you do not yet own a house and you would like to, this is the time to start saving for a down payment and closing costs.
+If you do not yet own a house and would like to, this is the time to start saving for a down payment and closing costs.
+Real estate is also a solid investment for later in your financial journey.

 If your company offers a 401K, that will make this baby step four easy to do.
-Just head to your human resource office or log on to your company investment page to increase the contribution.
+Just head to your human resource office or log on to your company investment page to increase the contribution to your retirement accounts.

 If your company offers you an employer match in your 401k, that’s free money.
-You should be doing anything you can to get as much of that as you can.
+It would be best if you were doing anything to get as much of that as possible.

-If you don’t have this system set up at work, I would suggest sitting down with a financial advisor.
+If you don’t have this system at work, I suggest sitting down with a financial advisor.
 You can find a trusted one at Dave Ramsey’s Smart Vestor Pro site.

-There are also other ways to contribute to a retirement fund depending on your career.
+Depending on your career, There are other ways to contribute to a retirement fund.
 However you decide to do that, just do it.

 Baby Step 5: Save for Your